Skip to main content

 In the European Union, ATS expects a TCF v2.2 compatible consent string to be present before the ATS JavaScript library can be loaded.
 Consent signals will automatically be detected by ATS.js via direct communication with the IABs TCF API which should be present on the publisher’s domain.

-Within the consent signal, you must list LiveRamp as a vendor (97) and approved for TCF purposes 1 to 10 to successfully obtain a RampID envelope.
+Within the consent signal, you must list LiveRamp as a vendor (97) and approved for TCF purposes 1 to 10 , special purposes 1 and 2, and features 1 and 2 to successfully obtain a RampID envelope.
 This applies for both API and ATS.js implementation.
 You can check whether a TCF consent string has these requirements by decoding them using IAB's TC string decoder.

 When consent is rejected, ATS.js will automatically remove the RampID envelope from configured storage in the browser.